Zerodur: History

-Schott began developing glass-ceramics in the 1960s lead by Jürgen Petzoldt, in response to demand for low expansion glass ceramics for telescopes.
+Schott began developing glass-ceramics in the 1960s led by Jürgen Petzoldt, in response to demand for low expansion glass ceramics for telescopes.

 In 1966, Hans Elsässer, the founding director of the Max Planck Institute for Astronomy (MPIA), asked the company if it could produce large castings of almost 4 meters using low-expansion glass-ceramic for telescope mirror substrates.
 In 1969, the MPIA ordered a 3.6 m mirror blank, along with ten smaller mirror substrates.
 The mirrors were delivered by late 1975, and went into operation in 1984 in a telescope at the Calar Alto Observatory in Spain.
 Further orders for mirror blanks followed.